egorTrrv/number13/README.md

 # number13
-My name is Egor Taruraev, I like GitHub
+My name is Egor Taruraev, I like studying GitHub